The Importance of Security Training for Treasury

 The Threat is Real

 Security concerns and fraud threats have become ubiquitous within the financial landscape.
 More than 50% of organizations surveyed reported a fraud attempt during 2018.
 With the types of fraud evolving and the number of attempts increasing, it is imperative to stay ahead of the curve.
 Fraud monitoring and compliance fall on the treasurer’s shoulders, but it also requires interdepartmental collaboration and communication.
 Employees must have a common understanding of the potential threats.
 All employees must be on guard because we have repeatedly seen fraud attempts disguised as a simple account change or an ordinary payment request.
+If you’re holding important data on any websites or servers, you can enlist the help of an outside agency like hostiserver to manage your security, meaning you can focus more on your actual business.
 Your employees are at risk, but with the proper training and knowledge they can become your organization’s best weapon against attempted fraud.

 New Compliance Regulations: A Fraud Prevention Measure